Michael-Kagnew/seg3103_playground/README.md

 ![image](images/junit.png)

 ## Elixir
-For Elixir, I have a WSL set up with Ubuntu distro.To run the test, I execute this code in the project directory:
+For Elixir, I have a WSL set up with Ubuntu distro.
+To run the test, I execute this code in the project directory:
 ```
 mix test test/ newmath_ex_test.exs
 ```